Pygramer78/Smart-Irrigating/README.md

 # Smart Irrigating library for Arduino
-Made by Pygramer78 and pablopgus
+Made by Pygramer78, pablopgus & sergio-dr